Mrs Green’s natural first aid kit for babies and children

 I have to admit, we are blessed with good health in our household.

 Little Miss Green has been to the Doctors three times in her life.
-Twice to have a hearing test and once when she had some mysterious spots appear and I had a pregnant friend visiting me – I wanted to ensure LMG wasn’t going to pass on anything detrimental to my friend (she wasn’t; it was hand, foot and mouth apparently).
+Twice to have a hearing test (check out Auris Ear Care if you have hearing issues caused by wax build up), and once when she had some mysterious spots appear and I had a pregnant friend visiting me – I wanted to ensure LMG wasn’t going to pass on anything detrimental to my friend (she wasn’t; it was hand, foot and mouth apparently).

 She’s had her fair share of high fevers and the odd nasty cough and cold, but in all honesty, it’s nothing compared to many of my friends who’s children often seem to be ill.
 And I’m very grateful it’s that way.